microsoft/WhatTheHack/028-HubAndSpoke/Coach/04-AppGW.md

 ## Introduction

-In this challenging you will integrate an Application Gateway in the design.
+In this challenge you will integrate an Application Gateway in the design.

 ## Description